99.8 F To C

 The Scientific Basis of Temperature Conversion

 The conversion formula isn't arbitrary; it's rooted in the relationship between the Fahrenheit and Celsius scales.
 The formula accounts for the different zero points and the ratio of degree increments between the two scales.
-The 32°F offset addresses the difference in the freezing point of water (0°C vs. 32°F), while the 5/9 factor adjusts for the different degree increments.
+The 32°F offset addresses the difference in the freezing point of water (0°C vs. Which means 32°F), while the 5/9 factor adjusts for the different degree increments.
 A change of 1°C corresponds to a change of 1.8°F, which is reflected in the 5/9 multiplier.

 Step-by-Step Conversion: A Detailed Breakdown